Oct

 Why does sustainability matter?

-The simple answer is that if we want to keep drinking delicious coffee long into the future, we need to make sure that the industry is sustainable.
-That means supporting farmers who are growing coffee sustainably and working to improve conditions for workers throughout the supply chain.
-It also means being conscious of our impact on the environment and doing what we can to reduce our footprint.
+The simple answer is that if we want to keep drinking delicious coffee in the future, we need to make sure that the industry is sustainable.
+This involves backing farmers who adopt sustainable practices and enhancing worker conditions throughout the coffee supply chain.
+Equally important is our commitment to reducing our environmental footprint.

 What does it mean for coffee to be sustainable?